Fit and Well Logo

 Our articles are based on scientific evidence, and the references are included in its footnotes, which are clickable links to sound scientific papers.

-First published: 09.Jan.2021
+First published: 01.
+Jan.2021

 I suffer from Celiac Disease

-I know what its like to live a gluten-free life
+I know what it's like to live a gluten-free life

 I went through all five stages of loss, I had lost my favorite foods!
 I lived in fear of cross-contamination, I could no longer eat out!
-Fast food, takeaways were no longer an option.
+Fast food, and takeaways were no longer an option.
 I felt angry and frustrated.

-How to avoid gluten
+How to avoid gluten.
+A. Whittall

 What is Gluten?

 Gluten is a type of plant protein that includes prolamins, rich in glutamine and proline.
-Gluten is found in wheat, rye, barley and oats, and also in hybrids such as spellet, and emmer (1).
+Gluten is found in wheat, rye, barley, and oats, and also in hybrids such as spellet, and emmer (1).

-Gluten is sticky when wet and this gives dough its typical properties such as elasticity, extensibility and strength.
+Gluten is sticky when wet and this gives dough its typical properties such as elasticity, extensibility, and strength.
 Gluten allows dough to leaven by capturing the carbon dioxide emitted by yeast or baking powders.
-It gives pastry its light, puffy and palatable texture (1).
+It gives pastry its light, puffy, and palatable texture (1).

 It is a common component of flour, and foods such as bread, cakes, biscuits, pasta, pies, cookies, and cakes.